 The damage that windstorms cause can be devastating.
-Approximately one out of every forty homeowners will make a wind- or hail-related insurance claim each year.
+Approximately one out of every thirty-five homeowners will make a wind- or hail-related insurance claim each year according to the Insurance Information Institute.
 If your home has been damaged by a windstorm, you may choose to file a homeowners insurance claim to be paid for the cost of repairs.
 Here is a snapshot of how to make a successful claim:

 - Review your policy: Review your applicable deductible levels on your policy.
 Ask your carrier how and when these are to be paid.
 Read your policy carefully for coverage levels and exclusions.
 Doing this prior to a storm may help you to be more prepared for the claims process if your home is damaged.

 - File promptly: As soon as it is safe to do so, examine your property for damage after a storm and file your insurance claim.
 Most companies allow policyholders to file claims by phone, or you may be able to file online or through an app.
 Make sure you note the day the storm occurred, as that will be the “loss date” when you file the claim.
 Most home insurance companies allow claims to be filed for months or even a year after the damage occurred but will question the reason for the delay.
 Additionally, because windstorms can cause widespread damage, filing your claim as soon as possible may help speed up the process.

 - Document your damages: Keep a timeline of the events before, during and after a storm.
 Be sure to keep documentation of your damages, such as photographs or receipts for emergency repairs.

 - Schedule repairs: If you need to have repairs done immediately, such as having a tarp put onto your roof to prevent further damage, keep the receipt so that your insurance company has the necessary information to reimburse you.
 You can schedule the final work to be done, but wait until your claim handler has authorized the repairs before you have any work done.